Peter Taylor (writer)

-Biography
+Early life and education

-Taylor was born in Trenton, Tennessee, to Matthew Hillsman "Red" Taylor, a prominent attorney who played football at Vanderbilt University in 1904 and '05, and Katherine Baird (Taylor) Taylor.
+Taylor was born in Trenton, Tennessee, to Matthew Hillsman "Red" Taylor, a prominent attorney who played football at Vanderbilt University in 1904 and 1905, and Katherine Baird (Taylor) Taylor.
 His father was named after Matthew Hillsman, a long-time local Baptist pastor.
 His father's father, Colonel Robert Zachary Taylor, had fought for the Confederate Army as a private under Nathan Bedford Forrest.
 When working in 1908 as an attorney for the West Tennessee Land Company, which had bought interests in property at Reelfoot Lake, he was kidnapped with attorney Quentin Rankin in October and shot by night riders, who were harassing and intimidating people associated with the company.
 Initially reported as killed, Taylor escaped by swimming across the lake.
 Rankin was shot and hanged the same night.

 His mother's father was Robert Love Taylor, a politician and writer from eastern Tennessee who served one term as a US Congressman, and three two-year terms as governor of Tennessee in the 19th century, and as United States Senator from Tennessee from 1907 until his death in 1912.

 During his early childhood, Taylor lived with his family in Nashville.
 The family moved to St. Louis in 1926 when Taylor's father became president of the General American Life Insurance Company.
 In St. Louis, Taylor attended the Rossman School and St. Louis Country Day School.
 In 1932, the family moved to Memphis, where his father established a law practice.
 Taylor graduated from Central High School in Memphis in 1935.
 He wrote his first published piece while there, an interview with actress Katharine Cornell.

 After a gap year in which he traveled to England, Taylor enrolled at Southwestern at Memphis (now Rhodes College) in 1936, studying under the critic Allen Tate.
 Tate encouraged Taylor to transfer to Vanderbilt University, which he later left to continue studying with the great American critic and poet John Crowe Ransom at Kenyon College in Gambier, Ohio.
 Poet Robert Lowell from Boston was also enrolled there and they became lifelong friends.
 Taylor also befriended Robert Penn Warren, Randall Jarrell, Katherine Anne Porter, Jean Stafford, James Thackara, Robie Macauley and other significant literary figures of the time.